A New Chapter for Old Books

 Good for you for doing that and benefitting all the kids.

-42. Unknown said...
+42. Anonymous said...

 Isn't it great when you can give someone something you know they will appreciate?
 I did the same thing with art supplies for one of our schools and they went nuts.
 I had no use for them and it seemed like the right home for them.